Vaypron/bologna_grade/README.md

 ## Why would I need a tool for that?

 Most universities have a site where you can check your grades.
-Unfortunately many time these system are not up to date or do not even show your final grade.
+Unfortunately many times these systems are not up to date or do not even show your final grade.
 They are also lackin' a feel for how much you can still improve.

 ## How to use